franzbu/EnhancedSpaces.spoon/README.md

   ...
 ```

-In case you would like to make changes, you are free to combine any of the three modifiers 'modifierSnap1', 'modifierSnap1', and 'modifierSnap1' with any scenarios.
+In case you would like to make changes, you are free to combine any of the three modifiers `modifierSnap1`, 'modifierSnap1', and `modifierSnap1` with any scenarios.

 This is best shown by means of an example: let us assume for a moment that you just need windows to snap into three different grid positions:
 - (1) right half of screen -> 'a2'
 - (2) right middle ninth of screen -> 'b11'
 - (3) middle third, upper two cells -> 'c5'

-Let us further assume that you would like to use modifierSnap2 with the keys 'j', 'k', and 'l' to achieve that; then you would add the following lines to your 'init.lua':
+Let us further assume that you would like to use `modifierSnap2` with the keys `j`, `k`, and `l` to achieve that; then you would add the following lines to your `init.lua`:

 ```lua
   ...